shin-hyuk/yoda/YODA_ARCHITECTURE.md

 3. Reference server in goal files
 4. Tools are auto-discovered at runtime

-**Note:** For the exact file paths, code references, and detailed step-by-step process, see the [Independent Team Development](#independent-team-development) section.
+**Note:** For the exact file paths, code references, and detailed step-by-step process, see the [Parallel Team Workflow](#parallel-team-workflow) section.

 ```mermaid
 graph TB